Zapping Instagram pics to Micro.blog

 - Connect your Instagram account.

 - Select a sample post.
-Don’t think it matters much, I guess the point is to use a sample that contains everything you want to re-route.
-If you want Zapier to publish both your picture and your caption, use a sample that contains both.
+Don’t know if it matters much which post you choose, but I guess the point is to use a sample that contains everything you want to re-route.
+If you want Zapier to publish both your picture and your caption, it’s probably best to use a sample that contains both.

-- Add “Webhooks” for your Action step, and select the POST request.
+- Add “Webhooks” for you Action step, and select the POST request.

 - Under Data, you’re going to need 4 key-value pairs: